zoonoo/azure-docs.ko-kr/articles/sql-database/sql-database-temporal-tables.md

 <properties
-   pageTitle="Azure SQL 데이터베이스의 임시 테이블 시작 | Microsoft Azure" description="Azure SQL 데이터베이스에서 임시 테이블을 사용하여 시작하는 방법을 알아봅니다." services="sql-database" documentationCenter="" authors="CarlRabeler"
+   pageTitle="Getting Started with Temporal Tables in Azure SQL Database | Microsoft Azure" description="Learn how to get started with using Temporal Tables in Azure SQL Database." services="sql-database" documentationCenter="" authors="CarlRabeler"